President Michael J. Rounds

 President Rounds was then assigned to the engineer staff of the Combined Forces Command in Yongsan, South Korea where he served as the engineer operations officer on the joint and combined staff of the US and Republic of Korea Forces from July 2003 – June 2005.

 In 2005, he returned to the Department of Civil & Mechanical Engineering at West Point to teach and to serve as the Director of the Mechanical Engineering Design Group and Department Executive Officer.
 He also served as an Officer Representative with the Army Football team.

 In 2008, President Rounds was assigned as the Deputy Commandant of the United States Military Academy Preparatory School (USMAPS) at Fort Monmouth, New Jersey.

 In March of 2009, he deployed to Afghanistan where he served as the Commander of the Army Corps of Engineers Bagram Area Office for one year, supervising major construction projects at Bagram Air Field and four surrounding Afghan Provinces.
 After redeploying from Afghanistan, President Rounds returned to the Deputy Commandant position at USMAPS and also served as chief project officer for the construction of the new USMAPS facility at West Point.
 USMAPS relocated to its new facility in the summer of 2011 when Fort Monmouth was closed.

 President Rounds was born in Madison, South Dakota and grew up in Andover, Minnesota, graduating from Blaine Senior High School in 1984.
 He is a member of the American Legion and serves on the Armed Services Committee of the Union League of Philadelphia and on the Board of Governors for the West Point Society of Philadelphia.

-President Rounds and his wife Mary Nell have been married for 27 years and have three sons.
-Patrick, a 2015 graduate of Princeton University, Daniel, a 2017 graduate of Princeton University, and Thomas, a member of the United States Military Academy class of 2019.
+President Rounds and his wife Mary Nell were married in 1990 and have three sons, Patrick, a 2015 graduate of Princeton University, Daniel, a 2017 graduate of Princeton University, and Thomas, a 2019 graduate of the United States Military Academy.